Mohd-Shabir/Mohd-Shabir/README.md

 ## About

-BSc Digital Business & Data Science student at the University of Europe for Applied Sciences, Dubai (2024–2027).
-I build data-driven solutions, explore machine learning, and automate workflows with AI tools.
+BSc Digital Business & Data Science student at the University of Europe for Applied Sciences, Dubai (2024–2027), combining data analytics, business strategy, and AI-driven solutions to solve real-world problems.

 ---